SpadeKTLSG/ReggieTakeout_Self-Practice/README.md

 BlackHorse ReggieTakeout self practice (local only)

-MORE Details -> gimme some time plz
+MORE Details -> gimme some time plz TODO

-# 练习暂停 Mission Suspend()  -> 2024.1 TO BE CONTINUE
-Pause reason : VMware Fail!
-MYSQL kept screaming!

-I can't stand it any more...

-So I push the delete button to sentence its death...
+# 练习中